 Mythology is full of stories and beliefs from the past.
 They usually try to explain why somethings are the way they are today.
 Many legends believe that mythology is a “reconciliation of consciousness to the preconditions of its existence.”
 Here, you are going to learn from some of the great legends of mythology.

-Religion is an organised, simple adaptation of particular spiritual facts.
-If you apply Campbell’s hypothesis to this, you will come to a conclusion that indeed his argument holds water.
+Religion is an organized, simple adaptation of particular spiritual facts.
+If you apply Campbell’s hypothesis to this, you will come to the conclusion that indeed his argument holds water.

 The primary objective of religion is to maintain direct communication with a Deity which is expressed through language.
 Before you do any further examination of this statement, you need to determine what Campbell is referring to in his hypothesis.